josemarluedke/glimmer-apollo/docs/fetching/queries.md

 A few things to note about `useQuery`, which is a Resource:

 - The `this` is to keep track of destruction -- so when `Notes` component is destroyed, all the queries attached to it can be unsubscribed.
-- The query will not be executed until it a property is accessed.
+- The query will not be executed until a property is accessed.
 For example, accessing `loading` or `data` will trigger the query to be executed.
 - The second argument to `useQuery` should always be a function that returns an array.
-This argument can be referred to `Args Thunk.`
+This argument can be referred to as `Args Thunk.`

 ### Variables